Pogga1/Developer-Blog/reademe.md

 If you have any questions, how to contribute or additional feedback, please contact our GitHub Repository and we will get back to you as soon as possible.

 *Contact Info:*
+* Andreweysoldt@gmail.com
 ----

 ## Tests
+* Seeded data into the database and then tested the sign in, login, logout, create post, comment, and other website functions
 ----

 ## License